 People who smoke tobacco regularly are more likely to develop DVT than people who have never smoked or have stopped.

 Varicose veins are enlarged and misshapen veins.
 While they often do not cause health problems, particularly overgrown varicose veins may lead to DVT unless a person receives treatment for them.

 Even though DVT may develop at any age, the risk increases as a person’s age advances.

-According to the NHLBI, the risk of DVT doubles every 10 years after people reach 40 years of age.
+According to the NHLBI, the risk of DVT doubles every 10 years after people reach

 A person’s sex can affect their DVT risk.

 Females are more likely than males to experience DVT around childbearing age.
 However, females have a lower risk after menopause than men do at the same age.